Mwimwii/pyclone/README.md

   <img  height="200px" src="https://i.gyazo.com/895208fd1863d4ab41f61d0bae8fa7c7.png" />
 </p>

-Rclone for your python environment and your virtual environment.Comes bundled with the Rclone binary so, no need to have Rclone pre-installed.
+Rclone for the python environment and your virtual environment.Comes bundled with the Rclone binary so, no need to have Rclone pre-installed.

 ## Installation